0dayfall/generationk/README.md

 # Future implementation
 * To use genetic algorithms to find the best trading system for a stocks / stocks
-* The plug in machine learning
+* To plug in machine learning